 Water source heat pumps

 Water source heat pumps can be used to provide heating in homes near to rivers, streams and lakes.
-They are similar to Ground Source Heat Pumps except that the ground loop is immersed in water.
+They are similar to Ground Source Heat Pumps and pool cleaning service except that the ground loop is immersed in water.

 Closed or Open Loop

 The loop can either be closed, as it is with the ground source heat pump, or it can be open, where the source water itself circulates into the pump.
 Open systems are generally thought to be more efficient, but need more maintenance.

 You will need a large lake or river near by.
 Installation can be costly as you may well need to drain the lake or involve divers.